 The EPT may be taken at any CSU campus; placement tests taken at other colleges or universities do not apply.

-If you qualify for an exemption under any of the provisions above, go to an Admissions and Records window in Lassen Hall to arrange
+If you qualify for an exemption under any of the provisions above, go to the Student Services Counter, Lassen Hall, to arrange documentation.

 II.
 ENGLISH DIAGNOSTIC TEST (EDT)

-Undergraduate international students and permanent residents must take the EDT (1) if they did not take the English Placement Test (EPT) at Sacramento State, or (2) if they fulfilled the freshman composition requirement (ENGL 1A) at another campus.
+Undergraduate international students and permanent residents must take the EDT (1) if they did not take the English Placement Test (EPT) at Sacramento State or (2) if they fulfilled the freshman composition requirement (ENGL 1A) at another campus.
 If you are an upper division student, failure to take the EDT by the end of your first semester on campus will prevent registration in any classes during your second semester.
-Your EDT score will place you in the multilingual courses necessary to satisfy the Graduation Writing Assessment Requirement and is a requirement for registration in any Multilingual course: LS 85, LS 86, LS 87, ENGL 2, ENGL 109M.
+An EDT score is a requirement for registration in any multilingual course: LS 85, LS 86, LS 87, or ENGL 2.
 For more information, contact the Learning Skills Center (278-6725).

 III.
 ENGLISH 1A

 All students must complete ENGL 1A (College Composition) with a grade of “C-” or better.
 This requirement may also be met by completing a course equivalent to ENGL 1A at another college or university.
 Multilingual students may meet the requirement by completing ENGL 2 with a grade of “C-” or better.
-Yyou must take the English Placement Ttest (EPT) and you may be required to take one or more preparatory courses before enrolling in ENGL 1A or ENGL 2.
-You should take English 1A/2 immediately after completing any required preparatory courses (English 1 or LS 87) and no later than the point at which you complete 30 units.
-For further information, contact the English Composition Office (CLV-111, 278-6409).
+You must take the English Placement Test (EPT) and you may be required to take one or more preparatory course before enrolling in ENGL 1A or ENGL 2.
+You should take English 1A/2 immediately after completing your required preparatory courses (LS 15/English 1 or LS 86/LS 87) and no later than the point at which you complete 30 units.
+For further information, contact the English Composition Office, CLV 111, (278-6409).

 Students with catalog rights beginning Fall 1992 and later are required to complete ENGL 20/ENGL 20M (Multilingual), or equivalent, with a grade of “C-” or better after successfully completing ENGL 1A.